BioHarmony-Foundation/OpenEcoBuilder/README.md

 ## BioRegional Workshops and Educators
 Once the platform is up, add yourself to the BioRegional directory for people to find you and learn from you.

+## Regenerative Real-Estate Agents
+If you're trying to move deals that get land in the hands of regenerative projects, we can list you as a partner.
+If someone comes into the software without any land yet, we can send them your way.

 ## EcoProduct Sponsors
 Do you have a product that people may want to buy, to help them on their journey to Ecological abundance?